-Under our amended and restated articles of association to be effective upon the closing of this offering, the approval of the holders of at least % of the total voting power of our shareholders is generally required to remove any of our directors from office or amend the provision requiring the approval of at least % of the total voting power of our shareholders to remove any of our directors from office.
-In addition, vacancies on our board of directors may only be filled by a vote of a simple majority of the directors then in office.
+Under our amended and restated articles of association to be effective upon the closing of this offering, the approval of the holders of at least 65% of the total voting power of our shareholders is generally required to remove any of our directors from office or amend the provision requiring the approval of at least 65% of the total voting power of our shareholders to remove any of our directors from office.
+In addition, vacancies on our board of directors (whether such vacancy is due to a director no longer serving or due to the number of directors serving being less than the maximum number stated in our articles of association) may only be filled by a vote of a simple majority of the directors then in office.
 A director so appointed will hold office until the next annual general meeting of our shareholders for the election of the class of directors in respect of which the vacancy was created.
 In the case of a vacancy due to the number of directors being less than the maximum number of directors stated in our amended and restated articles of association to be effective upon the closing of this offering, the new director filling the vacancy will serve until the next annual general meeting of our shareholders for the election of the class of directors to which such director was assigned by our board of directors.